cooper/ferret/doc/Keywords.md

 ### need

 ```
-need ($ | @)<name>[: <type>] [= <required_value>][, more...]
+need ($ | @)<argument_name>[: <type>] [= <required_value>]
 ```

 Function required argument declaration.

 Typically used at the start of a function body to indicate the name and type of a required argument.
 Multiple comma-separated declarations can exist with a single `need` keyword.

 If the bareword `type` is provided, the function will not be executed if the passed argument is not of that type.

-If `required_value` is provided, the function will not be executed if the passed argument is not equal to that value (with the behavior of the `==` operator).
+If `required_value` is provided, the function will only be executed when the passed argument is equal to that value (according to the `==` operator).
 This is useful for multi-function events where certain callbacks are only applicable to specific argument values.

 Within a class method, `need` may contain instance variables.
-This is especially useful for providing initial property values within `init` methods.
+This is especially useful for providing initial property values within `init {}`.

 ```
 func sayHello {